×

 This custom resource defines the FRR configuration for the BGP routing.
 This CR is namespaced.

-Configuring the FRRConfiguration CRD
+Configuring the FRRConfiguration CR

-The routers field
+The routers parameter

 You can also define a list of Border Gateway Protocol (BGP) neighbors to connect to, as in the following example: